Dampening & Deadening (6)

 Soundproof barriers use vinyl, foam or fiberglass layers to block and deflect sound.
 They are usually flexible and feature a peel-and-stick backing so they can easily fit just about anywhere.
 We offer the following products to block sound in various situations:

 - Fiberglass composite: Our fiberglass composite combines a fiberglass blanket with Quiet Barrier™ high-performance soundproofing material and a reinforced polyester film facing.
-Only 1-inch thick, these panels are easy to use just about anywhere you need to reduce noise.
+Only 1-inch thick, these sound panels are easy to use just about anywhere you need to reduce noise.
 For example, you can adhere them to noisy machinery or hang panels on the wall using one of our soundproofing installation products.
 Fiberglass composite is a highly flexible, powerful soundproofing solution.

 - Foam composite: Our foam composite soundproof barriers contain at least one layer of Quiet Barrier soundproofing material and one layer of acoustic-grade polyurethane foam.
 The Quiet Barrier layer works to block sound while the foam separates the barrier from the wall to prevent impact noise.
 The result is optimum sound control.
 We offer a range of foam composite products from a wrap you can use to soundproof pipes to easy peel-and-stick panels.